Spirit of Spring, Painting with Light Projection Photography with Kodachrome Transparencies by John Neville Cohen.

 To see the next picture click on the right of this picture, To see the previous picture click on the left of this picture.

 This photograph is an example of his unique technique, using only light and film to create special effects, even on colour reversal film!
-Developed by John Neville Cohen using his 'Magic Lantern' projection methods that allow everything first to be seen in the viewfinder.
-See Page 8 The Magic Lantern
+Developed by John Neville Cohen using his own 'Magic Lantern' projection methods that allowed everything to be seen in the viewfinder before exposing the film.

 This photograph was created by John Neville Cohen using his Painting with Light projection photography techniques and Kodachrome transparency film.
 The image forms part of his International award-winning portfolio of analogue photographic special effects.